DevExpress/testcafe-angular-selectors/angular-selector.md

 ```
 The rootAngular variable will contain the `<my-app>` element.

-> If your application has multiple root then `AngularSelector` returns first one that will be returned by `window.getAllAngularRootElements` function
+> If your application has multiple roots, `AngularSelector` will return the first root returned by the `window.getAllAngularRootElements` function

 To get a root DOM element for a component, pass the component selector to the `AngularSelector` constructor.